osho1415/Sudoku_Solver/README.md

 # Sudoku_Solver
-Sudoku Solver in python using recursive backtracking.
+This project implements a rudimentary Sudoku Solver using recursive backtracking in python.
+The project is build upon the work done by Kylie Ying (https://github.com/kying18)